 In February 2016, the FASB issued ASU 2016-02, Leases.
 The objective of this update is to improve financial reporting about leasing transactions.
 ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period.
 We are currently evaluating the potential impact that the adoption will have on our disclosures and financial statements.
-Additionally, we are in the process of evaluating and designing the necessary changes to our business processes, systems and controls to support recognition and disclosure under the new standard.
+Additionally, we are in the process of evaluating and designing the necessary changes to our business processes and controls to support recognition and disclosure under the new standard.
+As part of our evaluation process we have established an implementation team and are in the process of implementing a third-party supported lease accounting system to facilitate the accounting and financial reporting requirements.